-- 8.1.5 EQUIPMENT FAILURE will result in that equipment being 'taken out of service'; an 'out of service' sign will be placed on the equipment and it will not be returned to service until it has passed appropriate performance testing.
-Actions are reported on Form 402-QC. - 8.1.6 The SCHEDULE of QC/Performance Checks for both critical and non-critical equipment is as follows: - 8.1.6.1 WEEKLY (Form 404-QC and 405-QC)
+- maintained in the section QC Binder or electronic equivalent, except as listed above. - 8.1.5 EQUIPMENT FAILURE will result in that equipment being 'taken out of service'; an 'out of service' sign will be placed on the equipment and it will not be returned to service until it has passed appropriate performance testing.
+Actions are reported on the Instrument Repair/Maintenance Log. - 8.1.6 The SCHEDULE of QC/Performance Checks for both critical and non-critical equipment is as follows: - WEEKLY (Form 404-QC and 405-QC) 8.1.6.1